uccser/verto/docs/source/processors/image-inline.rst

 .. note::

     The inline image tag allows for the use of images inside tables, *etc* without causing style errors.
-The tag functions almost exactly the same as the ``image`` tag except for not excluding the alignment argument.
+The tag functions almost exactly the same as the ``image`` tag except for the alignment argument.

 You can include an inline image using the following text tag: